-\subsection{Effect of Loss}
+\section{EFFECT OF LOSS}

 The level of vacuum squeezing measured at room temperature, $S_{\mathrm{meas}}$, is expected to be significantly worse than the squeezing at the SPA output due to loss in microwave components and noise added in semiconductor amplifiers, particularly the HEMT amplifier in the first amplification stage.
-A simplified diagram of the experimental setup showing the measurement efficiences of various stages and the primary contributors of inefficiency is shown in Figure~\ref{fig:loss_main}\subref{fig:setup_cartoon}.
-With a measurement of the output line's measurement efficiency $\eta_{\mathrm{hot}}$ as performed in \ref{app:qubit}, $S$ can be calculated from $S_{\mathrm{meas}}$.
+A simplified diagram of the experimental setup showing the measurement efficiencies of various stages and the primary contributors of inefficiency is shown in Fig.~\ref{fig:loss_main}(\subref{fig:setup_cartoon}).
+The measurement efficiency of the output line $\eta_{\mathrm{hot}}$ can be estimated as described in Appendix~\ref{app:qubit}, which can then be used to extract $S$ from $S_{\mathrm{meas}}$.

 Following the approach of Mallet \textit{et al.} and Qiu \textit{et al.} \cite{qiu_broadband_2023, mallet_quantum_2011}, with both $S$ and $S_{\mathrm{meas}}$ expressed in dB.
 If $\eta=\eta_{\mathrm{cold}}\eta_{\mathrm{hot}}$ were measured, the same procedure would yield the squeezing at the SPA, rather than at the qubit.